 In January 2022, the B.C. government provided important clarifications for family trusts.
 The government distinguished between beneficiaries who are included specifically by name in a trust deed versus beneficiaries who are included not by name but based on being part of a class of beneficiaries.
 For example, a class of beneficiaries might be described as “the children of A” or “the descendants of A & B” and include individuals as trust beneficiaries without expressly including their names.
 Any individual referenced by name as a beneficiary of a family trust and who may receive the benefit of the trust’s interest in land, whether on a contingent or discretionary basis, would be considered a beneficial owner and would need to have their information disclosed under LOTA.
-However, the government’s January 2022 clarification suggests that an individual only referenced as part of a class of beneficiaries would not be considered a beneficial owner and would therefore not need to have their information disclosed; however, the reality is that the Registry has taken no steps to update the forms to provide for this in a practical sense, and recent updates contradict the possibility of filing as a class of beneficiaries entirely.
+The government’s January 2022 clarification seemed to suggest that an individual only referenced as part of a class of beneficiaries would not be considered a beneficial owner and would therefore not need to have their information disclosed; however, the reality is that the Registry has taken no steps to update the forms to provide for this in a practical sense, and recent updates contradict the possibility of filing as a class of beneficiaries entirely.

 Practical Considerations for Before November 30, 2022